MindShift: Leveraging Large Language Models for Mental-States-Based Problematic Smartphone Use Intervention

-One of the key aspects that influence the effectiveness of our intervention is the persuasion content design.
-We propose a set of important content factors and couple them with an LLM for high-quality and intelligent content generation.
-We test both GPT-3.5 and GPT-4 and choose to adopt GPT-3.5 as our target LLM to strike the balance between the content generation quality and the speed. \footnote{GPT-4 introduces a long lag and negatively impacts user experience.
-Moreover, as we introduce below, the prompts we use as the input for GPT-3.5 include general information that is not individually identifiable.
+We constructed four important prompt input factors and fed them to GPT to generate high-quality and persuasive content.
+As illustrated by purple text in Figure \ref{fig:prompt-design}, four factors are arranged in a sequence from 1 to 4.
+We then concatenated them to build a complete prompt as the input to LLMs to generate persuasive content.
+We tested both GPT-3.5 and GPT-4 and chose to adopt GPT-3.5 as our target LLM to strike a balance between the content generation quality and the speed\footnote{GPT-4 introduces a long lag and negatively impacts user experience.
+Moreover, as we introduce below, the prompts we used as the input for GPT-3.5 include general information that is not individually identifiable.
 However, we do acknowledge the privacy risk of our method.
-We will have more discussion in Section~\ref{sec:discussion}} Our prompt design incorporates four factors, arranged in a sequence from 1 to 4, as illustrated by purple text in Figure \ref{fig:prompt-design}.
-The combined prompt subsequently serves as input to LLMs to generate persuasive content for tailored intervention.
+We will have more discussion in Sec.~\ref{sec:discussion}}.